LemonPi/multidim_indexing/README.md

 ## How can it be improved?

 Most importantly, it may not be clear why simply doing `data[idx3]` does not work, and what the correct syntax is.
-So reading up to hear should resolve most questions about indexing with a batch of indices on a multidimensional tensor.
+So reading up to here should resolve most questions about indexing with a batch of indices on a multidimensional tensor.
-This library provides `MultidimView` variants (torch and numpy) that provide a view for these tensors with features specialized to multidimensional tensor that caches some function value:
+This library provides `MultidimView` variants (torch and numpy) that provide a view for these tensors with features specialized to multidimensional tensor that represent coordinate gridded values:

 - direct indexing so `data[idx3]` does what you want
 - optional indexing on values if you specify value ranges